venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/changing-fields-to-be-rekeyed.md

 manager: "anneta"
 ---
 # Changing Fields to Be Rekeyed
-In the verification step of a message repair workflow, [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] removes the data from a number of fields so that the verifier must re-enter, or rekey, that data.
-You can customize which fields in the RekeyVerify [!INCLUDE[btsInpathNoVersion](../../includes/btsinpathnoversion-md.md)] form need to be rekeyed.
-You do so in the MrsrXpathConfig.xml file, which is located in the \<*drive*\>:\Program Files\Microsoft BizTalk Accelerator for SWIFT\MRSR folder.
+In the verification step of a message repair workflow, [!INCLUDE [btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] removes the data from a number of fields so that the verifier must re-enter, or rekey, that data.
+You can customize which fields in the RekeyVerify [!INCLUDE [btsInpathNoVersion](../../includes/btsinpathnoversion-md.md)] form need to be rekeyed.
+You do so in the MrsrXpathConfig.xml file, which is located in the \<<em>drive</em>\>:\Program Files\Microsoft BizTalk Accelerator for SWIFT\MRSR folder.

  The MrsrXpathConfig.xml file contains a series of nodes for the message type processed.
 Each message-type node contains a series of field nodes, one for each field.
 You can change the fields to be rekeyed by opening MrsrXpathConfig.xml in a text editor, such as Notepad, and adding or removing a \<path\> node for the field.